A Criminal Record Check, also known as a Police Certificate, is an essential element of any visa application.

 Standard service – 12 working days to process (not including weekends or Bank holidays) plus a few days for delivery.

 Premium service – 4 working days to process (not including weekends or Bank holidays) plus a few days for delivery.

 You’ve got your Police Certificate, what happens next?

-You need to get the Certificate translated by a sworn translator and then it must be legalised with the Hague Apostille.
+If your Certificate says “No Trace” or “No Live Trace” then you move to the next stage – getting the Certificate translated by a sworn translator and legalised with the Hague Apostille.

-If you have lived outside the UK for more than 3 months at a time, then Spanish Immigration will also require a Police Certificate from any country that you lived in.
+If you have lived outside the UK for more than 3 months at a time in the last 5 years, then Spanish Immigration will also require a Police Certificate from any country that you lived in.